AyrA/BinEdLegacy/README.md

 This command will not trigger a fail if no file is open.

+This information is also always present in the Window Title in the format `Position:Length Name`

 ### `opt [name [value]]`

 Displays or sets an option.